 Management of the Corporation does not anticipate that there will be any material renegotiations or terminations of existing contracts within the next 12 months.

 Employees

-As at the date of this MD&A, the Corporation had 71 employees, which includes employees located in Canada and Colombia.
-In addition, there were 130 contractors working on the Guayabales Project.
+As at the date of this MD&A, the Corporation had 80 employees, which includes employees located in Canada and Colombia.
+In addition, there were 177 contractor workers working on the Guayabales Project.

 Bankruptcy and Similar Procedures